hruthyacv/python-calculator/README.md

 # python-calculator
 A simple calculator using python

-# Python Calculator
+# Python Calculator 🔢

-This is a simple calculator built using Python.
+A simple command-line calculator built using Python with proper input validation and continuous operation.

-## Features
+## 🚀 Features
+- Continuous loop (no restart needed)
+- Input validation (no crashes on wrong input)
+- Supports:
   - Addition
   - Subtraction
   - Multiplication
   - Division

-## How to Run

-1. Download the file
-2. Run:
+- Clean and structured code<br>
 ## Author
 Hruthya C V